๐ In this article

 The Memory Problem

-Without records, family members rely on memory โ which is selective and self-serving.
-Studies consistently show people remember their own generosity more clearly than others'.
+People remember their own generosity more clearly than others'.
 A documented, shared ledger is the only objective record.

 The Unequal Contribution Problem